simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  1995-07-30
+<br />**Date image released:**  2009-07-06
-<br />**Title of the image:**  The Rings of Saturn
+<br />**Title of the image:**  Unknown Dark Material on Mercury
-<br />**Description for the image:**  July 30, 1995    The Rings of Saturn  Credit: NASA, Jet Propulsion Laboratory, Voyager Project  Explanation:  Saturn's spectacular system of bright rings has been the subject of study and wonder since Galileo first turned his telescope on the ringed planet in 1610.
-To Galileo, the blurry image produced by his small telescope was confusing.
-Saturn appeared to him to have "ear-like" appendages which he thought might be large moons.
-Eventually, larger telescopes revealed the incredible truth - Saturn was surrounded by bright rings.
-The image above, made by NASA's Voyager 2 spacecraft, further reveals the intricate structure of the ring system.
-The image has been computer enhanced and color coded to bring out the subtle details.
-For more information about the picture see the NASA, JPL press release .
+<br />**Description for the image:**  What is that strange material on Mercury?
+When flying by Mercury last October, the robotic MESSENGER spacecraft imaged much of the solar system's innermost planet in unprecedented detail.
+As common in science, new data bring new mysteries.
+Pictured above on the lower right, a large crater -- about 100 kilometers across -- has unusual dark material of unknown composition near its center.
+The material's darkness does not appear to be caused by shadows, as the Sun was near zenith when the image was taken.
+One origin hypothesis is that the dark material was uncovered from beneath Mercury's surface during the impact that created the surrounding crater.
+If so, the composition of the dark mound might be similar to the composition of some mysterious dark rings also recently discovered on Mercury.
+Alternatively, the dark material could be related to an unusual composition of the impacting rock.
+MESSENGER will buzz past Mercury again later this year before entering orbit in 2011.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/satring1.gif
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/0907/darkmercury_messenger_big.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).